 \section{Abstract}

-To promote the development of underwater robot picking in sea farms, we propose an underwater open-sea farm object detection dataset called UDD.
-Concretely, UDD consists of 3 categories (seacucumber, seaurchin, and scallop) with 2227 images.
-To the best of our knowledge, it's the first dataset collected in a real open-sea farm for underwater robot picking and we also propose a novel Poisson-blending-embedded Generative Adversarial Network (Poisson GAN) to overcome the class-imbalance and massive small objects issues in UDD.
-By utilizing Poisson GAN to change the number, position, even size of objects in UDD, we construct a large scale augmented dataset (AUDD) containing 18K images.
-Besides, in order to make the detector better adapted to the underwater picking environment, a dataset (Pre-trained dataset) for pre-training containing 590K images is also proposed.
-Finally, we design a lightweight network (UnderwaterNet) to address the problems that detecting small objects from cloudy underwater pictures and meeting the efficiency requirements in robots.
-Specifically, we design a depth-wise-convolution-based Multi-scale Contextual Features Fusion (MFF) block and a Multi-scale Blursampling (MBP) module to reduce the parameters of the network to 1.3M at 48FPS, without any loss on accuracy.
-Extensive experiments verify the effectiveness of the proposed UnderwaterNet, Poisson GAN, UDD, AUDD, and Pre-trained datasets.
+To boost the object grabbing capability of underwater robots for open-sea farming, we propose a new dataset (UDD) consisting of three categories (seacucumber, seaurchin, and scallop) with 2,227 images.
+To the best of our knowledge, it is the first 4K HD dataset collected in a real open-sea farm.
+We also propose a novel Poisson-blending Generative Adversarial Network (Poisson GAN) and an efficient object detection network (AquaNet) to address two common issues within related datasets: the class-imbalance problem and the problem of mass small object, respectively.
+Specifically, Poisson GAN combines Poisson blending into its generator and employs a new loss called Dual Restriction loss (DR loss), which supervises both implicit space features and image-level features during training to generate more realistic images.
+By utilizing Poisson GAN, objects of minority class like seacucumber or scallop could be added into an image naturally and annotated automatically, which could increase the loss of minority classes during training detectors to eliminate the class-imbalance problem; AquaNet is a high-efficiency detector to address the problem of detecting mass small objects from cloudy underwater pictures.
+Within it, we design two efficient components: a depth-wise-convolution-based Multi-scale Contextual Features Fusion (MFF) block and a Multi-scale Blursampling (MBP) module to reduce the parameters of the network to 1.3 million.
+Both two components could provide multi-scale features of small objects under a short backbone configuration without any loss of accuracy.
+In addition, we construct a large-scale augmented dataset (AUDD) and a pre-training dataset via Poisson GAN from UDD.
+Extensive experiments show the effectiveness of the proposed Poisson GAN, AquaNet, UDD, AUDD, and pre-training dataset.